fireundubh/playwithfire/papyrus-anti-patterns/not-validating-the-length-of-a-dynamic-array.md

 The author of the code below uses a loop to iterate through a native array and add items to a dynamic array without validing the length of the dynamic array.

-> **Editorial Note:** For the sake of clarity, some best practices are ignored in this example.

 ```
 ObjectReference[] DynamicArray = new ObjectReference[0]